Medical Marijuana Registries by State

 In most states, patients need to have been diagnosed with a serious medical condition that has been approved by the state legislative body, regulators, or medical board.

 Some states have longer and more exhaustive lists, while others are much more restrictive.
-And a few states have done away with their list of qualifying conditions, entirely, allowing physicians to use their own discretion as to whether or not medical cannabis would be an effective treatment.
+A few states have done away with their list of qualifying conditions, entirely, allowing physicians to use their own discretion as to whether or not medical cannabis would be an effective treatment.

 While there’s no universal list of qualifying conditions, there are some that are common across most states with medical cannabis programs.